Do I Need A Houseboat? 7 Questions To Ask Yourself Before Buying One

 Unless you grew up on a boat or have spent substantial time on board one since then you just don’t know what you don’t know.
 You could read every single article on this site and still not know all there is to know about boating as there are thousands of “small” things that go into making a boat run smoothly and making your trips go off without a hitch.
 Reading information online can help you learn a variety of things but getting in the trenches and doing things in a boat will help you learn much faster.

-Related Post 5 Things To Do On A Houseboat
+Related Post 11 Best Meal Ideas When Eating On A Houseboat

 7. How Much Free Time Do You Have?